Tatler Best Restaurants & Bars Asia-Pacific 2025

 Hanoi, Vietnam

 Chapter Dining occupies a restored address in Hanoi's Old Quarter and applies fine dining structure to northern Vietnamese ingredients, handled by a young, all-Vietnamese kitchen team.
 The concept treats local sourcing as its editorial spine rather than a marketing footnote.
-For visitors tracking where Vietnamese cuisine is heading at the considered end of the market, it sits in a peer set worth knowing.
+For visitors tracking where Vietnamese cuisine is heading at the considered end of the market, it sits in a comparable set worth knowing.

 The Chairman